PulyaPolya/musicbert_hf/README.md

 - [img2pdf](https://pypi.org/project/img2pdf/)
 - [rsvg-convert](https://manpages.ubuntu.com/manpages/trusty/man1/rsvg-convert.1.html)

 Then set the `make_pdf` configuration field to true.
+Note that the version of the score displayed in the PDF will be the score as seen by the model, which is salami-sliced, dedoubled, and quantized.